Insurance Made SimpleFor when things get complicated

-Segregated (or seg) funds are an investment product sold by life insurance companies.
-They are individual insurance contracts that invest in one or more underlying assets, such as a mutual fund.
+Segregated funds (set funds) are an investment product.
+Insurance companies sell these individual insurance contracts that invest in one or more underlying assets, such as a mutual fund.

 Unlike mutual funds, segregated funds provide a guarantee to protect part of the money you invest (75% to 100%).
-Even if the underlying fund loses money, you are guaranteed to get back some or all of your principal investment.
-But you have to hold your investment for a certain length of time (usually 10 years) to benefit from the guarantee.
+You are guaranteed to get some or all of your principal investment back, even when the underlying fund loses money.
+But, you have to hold your investment for a certain length of time (usually 10 years) to benefit from the guarantee.
 And you pay an additional fee for this insurance protection.

 If you cash out before the maturity date, the guarantee won’t apply.
 You’ll get the current market value of your investment, less any fees.
 This may be more or less than what you originally invested.

 - The Principal is guaranteed – 75% to 100% of your principal investment is guaranteed, depending on the contract, when you hold your fund for a certain length of time (usually 10 years).
 If the fund value rises, some segregated funds also let you “reset” the guaranteed amount to this higher value – but this will also reset the length of time that you must hold the fund (usually 10 years from date of reset).

 - Guaranteed death benefit – Depending on the contract, your beneficiaries will receive 75% to 100% of your contributions tax free when you die.
 This amount is free from probate fees when your beneficiaries are named in the contract.